webmasterdevlin/devlinduldulao.pro/src/content/blog/writing-unit-tests-with-jest.md

 This installs Jest as a devDependency, which means it will only be used in a development environment.

-## 2. WRITING YOUR FIRST JEST TEST
+## 2. Writing your first Jest test

 The most basic test in Jest is an equality check, which is performed with the expect function.
 A basic test might look something like this: